Who we are and what we do

 History and people

-Vox Serbicus was formed in 2002, and today it is an important part of the New Zealand music scene.
+Vox Serbica was formed in 2002, and today it is an important part of the New Zealand music scene.
 It specialises in Serbian, Slavic, and Orthodox Christian a cappella music, and is one of a kind in New Zealand.
-Please view our .mission statement The driving powers of the choir are its art director and conductor - Mrs Mima Nikolic together with all members.
+The driving powers of the choir are its art director and conductor - Mrs Mima Nikolic together with all members.
 They are all very proud of the multi-ethnic character of the choir.
 "It is a true reflection of New Zealand society. it is amazing”, they say.
 Among the members, many different ethnicities and 8 languages we sing in.".
 The choir is very warmly accepted at every performance.
-New Zealand audiences love Vox Serbicus.
-The Choir has performed in Wellington, Christchurch, Lower Hutt, Rotorua, Sidney and Canberra.
+New Zealand audiences love Vox Serbica.
+The Choir has performed in Wellington, Christchurch, Lower Hutt, Upper Hutt, Nelson, Wanganui, Palmerston North, Rotorua, and Canberra.

 Cleanweb-BUSINES INTERNET SOLUTIONS